 Most of our pilots were majors vying for lieutenant colonel and it wasn’t going well.
 As a captain vying for major my promotion was almost guaranteed, but it was easy to fall into the same gloomy outlook.
 Even with the best jobs thrown my way, flying a marvelous airplane, it was tempting to fall into the same pessimistic funk.

 In 1989 my official duty title was “E-4B Functional Check Pilot,” the squadron’s most desirable and fought after job.
 Not that it was anything really special.
 Most Air Force aircraft have a dedicated team of functional check pilots, specially trained to test aircraft after heavy maintenance or modifications.
 In an Air Force of over 2,000 F-16s, for example, you can expect to have 5,000 F-16 pilots of which it would be easy to pick 10 or 20 from the ranks of instructors to fulfill the role.
 What about our E-4B Boeing 747s?
 We had 14 pilots and one functional check pilot.
 And in 1989 that pilot was me.
-I found myself at a technical conference where I was asked to speak and the emcee introduced by as the Air Force’s one and only Boeing 747 test pilot.
+I found myself at a technical conference where I was asked to speak and the emcee introduced me as the Air Force’s one and only Boeing 747 test pilot.
 Of course I set the record straight.

 After the event a civilian aeronautical engineer cornered me.
 “Wow,” he said, “you look pretty young to be the top Air Force pilot.”